 Once sprouted, you also need to know the time it takes for the plant to mature.
 This is also listed on most seed packets.
 Even within the same species, times can vary greatly.
 Tiny Tim tomatoes can be ready to eat in just 45 days.
 Marvel Stripe tomatoes may take as long as 110 days.

-An organic, liquid fertilizer (at half strength or less) can be used once the seedlings are at least two-inches tall to ensure adequate nutrition.
+An organic, liquid or granular fertilizer (at half strength or less) can be used once the seedlings are at least two-inches tall and have several true leaves to ensure adequate nutrition.
 By this point the plant has been moved from its seed starter mix and into proper organic potting soil.

 4Transplanting Outdoors